tumido/egress/README.md

 This job is intended to be run on the APP side.
 It collects all data from given tables and stores them in a compressed CSVs in your S3 bucket.

 Specification of this job is available in the `openshift-crc` folder.
+Please use this script rather as a guide than a given solution.
+What is important is the result - populated S3 bucket.
+How your team achieves that is totally up to you.

 ### Step 1: Populate secrets for dump job